deSelector/hackathon/README.md

 ## What is it not

-1. Not a production-ready app for mass consumption.
+1. Not a production-ready app for mass consumption
 2. Not an endorsement for Canvas + WebAssembly + Rust as a preferred solution for fast data rendering
 3. Not meant to save the world from hunger